GinoGalotti/guildgazette/party.md

 Do you really think I had enough time to write about you?
 C'mon.
 Give me some rest.

 I will try to expand on it someday.
 Probably even today.
 Nah.
 Not today.
+For now: we're just a bunch of misfits.

 ## Aleaneah